bright/new-www/content/blog/what-are-point-of-sale-devices.md

 published: true
 language: en
 ---
-**In the Point of Sale (POS) world software constantly meets hardware.
+**Integrations with retail devices is crucial part of every point-of-sale system.
 Learn about the types of equipment used in Points of Sale for restaurant and retail.**

 ![ePOS equipment](../../static/images/blog_post_cover_epos.png)